 The Company has obtained a guarantee for Nasdaq worth AED 5,509 K from Mashreq Bank.
-There is a mutual agreement between the Holding Company and Mashreq Bank whereby they provide guarantees for each others' brokerage entity to Nasdaq, at no charge to each other.
+There is a mutual agreement between the Holding Company and Mashreq Bank whereby they provide guarantees for each other's brokerage entity to Nasdaq.